10up/debug-bar-elasticpress/readme.txt

 Tested up to: 4.8
 Stable tag: trunk

 Extends the Debug Bar plugin for ElasticPress queries.
+Also includes a troubleshooting feature for support.

 == Description ==

 Adds an [ElasticPress](https://wordpress.org/plugins/elasticpress) panel to the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin.
 Allows you to examine every ElasticPress query running on any given request.
+Also provides ability to export a JSON file for troubleshooting issues with ElasticPress.

 = Requirements: =